Claims — March 17, 2026

 The proposed planting location is on Town grounds near the Lion's Den shelter, where it will be visible to park visitors and provide seasonal beauty for residents and guests.
 The Cedar Lake Parks Team will coordinate the planting and ensure the tree is properly installed and maintained.

-Attached for your review is a placement map of the proposed planting location and a flyer promoting the Arbor Day celebration event.
+Attached for review is a placement map of the proposed planting location and a flyer promoting the Arbor Day celebration event.

 From: Mindi Ray, CPRP, Superintendent Parks and Recreation